 - Sally Kissinger Wilt Merit Scholarship

-Learn more about internships, including the possibility of receiving credit, at the Walter Center for Career Achievement, where you will find many resources for both domestic and international internships.
+Learn more about internships, including the possibility of receiving credit, through the Walter Center for Career Achievement, where you will find many resources for both domestic and international internships.

 Foreign language study

 As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 80 languages.

 Below is a sampling of language study resources available to students at IU Bloomington.